nihalxofficial/HireLoop-client/README.md

 # HireLoop — Client

-**A modern job platform connecting top talent with world-class companies.**
+**A full-featured job hunting portal bridging the gap between job seekers and employers.**

-Browse thousands of curated opportunities, manage applications, and accelerate your career — all in one place.
+HireLoop streamlines job discovery, application management, and company recruitment — all in one platform.
+It offers smart job search, company profiles, subscription-based premium features and a complete recruiter toolkit.

 | | |
 |---|---|